Background Jobs and Scheduled Tasks in Node.js

 }Health Check (Every minute)

-Monitors PostgreSQL and queue connectivity:
+Monitors database and queue connectivity:

 @Cron('* * * * *', { description: 'Run system health check every minute' })